Kovnir/State-Machine-Compiler/README.md

 ## Overview

-**State-Machine-Compiler** is a C++ project designed to generate type-safe state machine code from a high-level abstract language description.
+**State-Machine-Compiler** is a C++ project designed to generate type-safe asynchronous state machine code from a high-level abstract language description.
 This tool allows users to define state machines in a simple, human-readable format and then compiles that description into robust C# code.

 ### Input Example
 The state machine is described using a simple syntax: